Personal Trainer Thoughts on Protein Powder

 I love protein powder (clearly, I started a company!), and believe that having quick access to protein is key to long term health, weight loss, and energy preservation.

 Don't bargain shop.
 You will get what you pay for, and if you cheap out with protein powder, you may end up with higher amounts of lactose, fat, and fillers.
-This was actually a huge driver that lead me to start my own company.
+This was actually a huge driver for starting my own company.
 The good tasting options had questionable ingredients, and the options with good ingredients were always chalky and gross.
 I didn’t think it was asking too much to have both (and luckily I was right!).

 Bake away with it!
 My favorite quick thing is a protein pancake: vanilla protein powder, banana, and an egg.
 Mmmmm.